despia-native/despia-native/README.md

 window.despia = 'lighthaptic://';
 ```

-This triggers the iOS web view wrapper's setter function to handle the native command.
+This streamlined approach triggers Despia's native runtime to handle the native command, providing seamless access to device capabilities directly from your web codebase.

 ## License